 Being able to generate highly energized behavior is as centrally important here as are direction setting and alignment.
 In a sense, direction setting identifies an appropriate path for movement, effective alignment gets people moving down that path, and a successful motivational effort assures that those people will have the energy to overcome obstacles in their way.

 Jethro just pulled up his dump truck onto your front lawn and unloaded the secrets of successful leadership.
 So what do you do with this mound of dirt?

-Well, this is about discipleship, so you could just take this sheet, copy it, and move the mound onto your disciple’s lawn.
-But if you would like to more thoughtfully process this and disseminate it, here’s what I would suggest.
+Well, this is about discipleship, so you could just take this sheet, copy it and move the mound onto your disciple’s lawn.
+But if you would like to more thoughtfully process this and disseminate it, here’s what I suggest.

 First, you must internalize these concepts.
 It’s actually an easy process.
 Go through the list and think of a leader who demonstrates the role or responsibility well or horribly and write a name next to it.
 Then try to diagram the different roles and responsibilities out on a piece of paper in some coherent sort of way, even if it is simply listing the information.
 What you are trying to do is create new file folders in your head for processing the topic of leadership.

 Once you have done this, you will begin to notice when public leaders are either doing these things well or failing miserably.
 You will begin to make connections between book knowledge and reality.

 If you want to speed up the process, read a biography or watch a movie on a great leader and look for these skills.
 For example, you might get a documentary on Martin Luther King, Jr. and note the vision he paints in his speeches as well as his strategies for bringing about social justice.

 If you’re a student, think about your teachers: how well do they set direction?
 Do they align their students and motivate you to learn?
 Do they paint a picture of why it would be desirable to learn the information?
 A great teacher is a great leader.
 Making these connections is the process of learning.